Lazarat

 Lazarat (Lazarati) is a village in Gjirokastër County, in southern Albania.
 It is located in the Dropull valley.
 Formerly functioning as a municipality, as part of the 2015 local government reform, it became a subdivision of the municipality of Gjirokastër.
 The former municipality consisted of the villages Lazarat and Kordhocë.

 The population at the 2011 census was 2,801.

 In recent years, Lazarat had gained the reputation as the cannabis capital of the country due to its large scale growth of cannabis by the local population.
 However, in June 2014, the Albanian government cracked down and destroyed the local production and transit of the drug.

 Name

 Its name contains the Albanian suffix -at, widely used to form toponyms from personal names and surnames.
+The founder of the village was Lazar hence the name Lazarat.

 Geography

 Lazarat is a village just outside Gjirokastër, situated on mountain slope of Mali i Gjerë.

 History

 During the Ottoman period, following the emigration of village inhabitants to Thrace, Labs from the nearby Kurvelesh region were placed in Lazarat by Kaplan Pasha.
 Amidst the socio-political turbulence of the late eighteenth century in the area, Lazarat had bandits and it became a shelter for outlaws and criminals.

 Since the Albanian Government's attempts to stop the illegal cultivation of cannabis, there have been a growing number of activists from around the region demanding a special status for the small commune.
 The activists demand the right to legalize production and selling of cannabis inside municipality borders.
 The Albanian government has rejected the demand.